-- fresh lime slices, for garnish
+- fresh lime slices for garnish

-- coarse salt, for garnish
+- coarse salt for garnish

 - To prepare the crust, preheat oven to 350° F. Combine butter and sugar in a sauce pan over medium heat.
 Stir frequently until the butter has melted and the sugar loses its gritty consistency.

 - Mix in finely ground tortilla chips, stirring until well combined.
-Transfer crumbs to a 9 to 9/ ½-inch tart pan with a removable bottom or a 9-inch pie pan.
+Transfer crumbs to a 9 to 9/ 1/2-inch tart pan with a removable bottom or a 9-inch pie pan.
 Working carefully -- the mixture will be quite warm -- distribute crumbs evenly and firmly press them into the bottom and up the sides to form a crust (a small measuring cup helps, although fingers work best for the sides).

 - Bake crust until it smells fragrant and has just started to brown, about 15 minutes.
 Remove from oven and set aside.

 - For the filling, whisk together sugar and eggs in a medium saucepan.
 Add lime zest, juice, tequila, triple sec, and salt; whisk until smooth.
 Cook over medium-low heat, stirring constantly, until mixture thickens to the consistency of loose pudding, about 10 minutes.
-Reduce heat to low and whisk in butter, a few slice a time, until completely melted and smooth.
+Reduce heat to low and whisk in butter, a few slices at a time, until completely melted and smooth.